TheSteelGuy/Azure-msal-project/WRITEUP.md

  - Cheaper compared to Vms, tis comes as a possibility offred by app service to run multiple stack such as python dot NET;
  Therefore its possible to combine multiple apps to save money
- - Finaly testing on free tiers are possible with app service as opposed to Azure VMs
+ - Finaly testing on free tiers are possible with app service as opposed to Azure VMs which offers no free tier

 **Scalability**

  - Vertical scaling possible(but up to a certain limit).
 If Horizontal scaling is needed, the use of VMS will be needed
+ - Furthermore utoscaling is a built-in service in App Service, unlike Vms that relies on VM scale sets to support the idea of autoscaliing
+ - 20 instances and 100 with App Service Environment

 **Availability**
 - High availability and auto-scaling, futhermore, since azure cloud does all the inhouse maintainace of the containers, breaking the enviroments is less as compared to azure vms. this is possible factor to high availabilty of Azure app services.